-The heated chamber is important in 3D printing to be able to print larger and more complex parts.
 The environment in the printing chamber needs to be perfect for the material being printed.
 Commodity polymers like PLA can be printed without a heated chamber.
 To print with engineering polymers like ASA or PC a heated chamber up to 140°C is required to be able to deliver the best possible quality of the printed parts.
 However, high-performance polymers like ULTEM or PEEK have extremely high heat resistance, meaning you need to have a heated chamber able to get up to 250°C, to have the control needed for the printing process.
 Without the optimal temperature in the chamber, effects like warping, residual internal stress and poor mechanical properties will most likely ruin the 3D printed parts.

 Printing high-performance polymers without the optimal device will waste material, your time and money.
 The advanced heated chamber in the miniFactory Ultra solves problems like warping as well as other structural issues in the printed parts.
 The main function of the heated chamber is to keep the part at an equal and stable temperature during the entire printing process.
 When the print is finished, the temperature in the chamber will slowly cool down.
 This is to ensure high mechanical properties and dimensional accuracy for the printed part.
 Slow and equal cool down also prevents that no internal stress is formed.